pindi-krishna/pindi-krishna.github.io/_pages/home.md

 I’m <b>interested in how children come to understand and obtain knowledge about the world</b>, including the functions of <b>curiosity, inquiry, and playful exploration</b> in their knowledge-seeking processes.

-Relatedly, I’m curious about finding ways to design and facilitate effective, engaging, and personalized learning experiences for young students, especially to <b>foster their curiosity and early scientific literacy</b>.
+Relatedly, I’m passionate about finding ways to design and facilitate effective, engaging, and personalized learning experiences for young students, especially to <b>foster their curiosity and early scientific literacy</b>.

 In my free time, I sometimes <a href="/writings/">blog</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / miscellaneous coding projects</a>.
 I always enjoy exchanging ideas with others, so please don't hesitate to <a href="mailto:adaniabutto@gmail.com">reach out!</a><br><br>